|Perfect fried egg prepared by a doting mother,|

 Happily, it turned out that the Brandeis University music department required someone to handle the phones and type letters and reports.
 The instrument I played was the IBM Selectric, still the most wonderful typewriter that ever lived, at 90 words per minute.

 The department chair paid me the ultimate compliment when he said that I typed the way he imagined Beethoven had played the piano.

-Also living in the house were a woman who would become an eminent professor of American literature and a newly arrived student, astounded by American appliances; one in a major wave of Soviet Jewish immigrants.
+Also living in the house were a woman who would become an eminent professor of American literature and a Soviet Jewish immigrant, astounded by American appliances, who would start college in the fall.